chiahaohsutai/ccr/README.md

-# CCR – A C Compiler in Rust
+# Sandglass

+Sandglass is a C compiler implemented in Rust, based on the curriculum from Nora Sandler’s [Writing a C Compiler: Build a Real Programming Language from Scratch](https://nostarch.com/writing-c-compiler).

-This project presents a full implementation of the compiler described in Nora Sandler’s *[Writing a C Compiler: Build a Real Programming Language from Scratch](https://nostarch.com/writing-c-compiler)*.
-The compiler is implemented in Rust and supports a subset of the C language, including arithmetic expressions, bitwise operations, control-flow statements, and more.
-As outlined in the book, the compiler is structured into five compilation stages:
+This project presents a full implementation of the compiler described in the text.
+It supports a subset of the C language, including arithmetic expressions, bitwise operations, and control-flow statements.
+The compiler is structured into five compilation stages:

 1. **Lexing (Tokenization)** – Converts the input source code into a stream of tokens.
 2. **Parsing** – Builds an abstract syntax tree (AST) using recursive descent with precedence climbing.